-Pippa Norris is the Paul F. McGuire Lecturer in Comparative Politics, has taught at Harvard for a quarter century.
-She is also ARC Laureate Fellow and Professor of Government and International Relations at the University of Sydney.
+Pippa Norris is the Paul F. McGuire Lecturer in Comparative Politics at Harvard Kennedy School and has taught at Harvard for a quarter-century.
 A comparative political scientist, she focuses on democracy, public opinion and elections, political communications, and gender politics.
 She directs The Electoral Integrity Project, established in 2012 at Sydney and Harvard universities.
 She serves as Vice-President of APSA.
 She is ranked 5th worldwide in political science citations by Google Scholar, with an H index of .95 and in the top 5% of scholars across all disciplines by the SSRN.

 Major honors include the Johan Skytteprize (known informally as the 'Nobel' prize in political science), the Karl Deutsch prize, the Kathleen Fitzpatrick Australian Laureate, the Sir Isaiah Berlin Lifetime Achievement Award, fellowship of the American Academy of Arts and Sciences, the Brown Medal for Democracy, and honorary doctorates from Edinburgh and Warwick, amongst other awards.